makrai/notes/rogers2002-bertology.md

 * most self-attention heads do not directly encode any nontrivial linguistic
   * Kovaleva+ (2019)
-  * at least when finetuned on GLUE (Wang+ 2018), since only
+  * at least when finetuned on GLUE (Wang+ 2018)
   * less than 50% of heads exhibit the "heterogeneous" pattern
-  * Much of the model has the vertical pattern (attnt to [CLS], [SEP], and punc) consistent with the observations by Clark+ (2019).
-This redundancy
+  * Much of the model has the vertical pattern (attnt to [CLS], [SEP], and punc) consistent with the observations by Clark+ (2019)
-    * likely related to the overparametrization issue (see section 6).More
+    * likely related to the overparametrization issue (see section 6)
-* norms of attention-weighted input vectors (Kobayashi+ 2020), which yield a
+* norms of attention-weighted input vectors (Kobayashi+ 2020) yield a
   * more intuitive interpretation of self-attention,
-  * reduce the attention to special tokens.
-However, even when the attention
+  * reduce the attention to special tokens
   * it is still not the case that most heads that do the "heavy lifting" are even potentially interpretable (Prasanna+ 2020)
 * focus on inter-word attention and simply exclude special tokens